Metering and Standby WAN Links

 On-demand: The standby link that becomes active when one of the conditions is met.

-When the available bandwidth in the virtual path is not greater than the configured on-demand bandwidth limit AND there is sufficient usage.
+When the available bandwidth in the virtual path is less than the configured on-demand bandwidth limit AND there is sufficient usage.
 Sufficient usage is defined as more than 95% (ON_DEMAND_USAGE_THRESHOLD_PCT) of the current available bandwidth, or the difference between current available bandwidth and current usage is less than 250 kbps (ON_DEMAND_THRESHOLD_GAP_KBPS) both parameters can be changed using t2_variables when all the non-standby paths are dead or disabled.

 Last-resort - a standby link that becomes active only when all non-standby links and on-demand standby links are dead or disabled.